To start using ARKs you need:

 Because ARKs are free, open identifiers, there are many choices for implementing them.
 Some free, specialized services offer ARK assignments, such as for text deposits at the Internet Archive and for metadata vocabulary terms at YAMZ.net.
 At the moment, we don’t know of any general-purpose ARK service providers available to the public.
 ARK assignments are offered as a side-effect of working with many institutional repositories and vendors (e.g., in archiving and education).

 There are also software plug-ins and microservices you can integrate with your own repository or system.
 The Resources area of this site provides links to available tools and to technical documentation if you choose to build your own local ARK support system.
-One example is the Noid system for minting, managing, and resolving identifiers.
+One example tool is the Noid system for minting, managing, and resolving identifiers.

 Issues to consider: